My personal journey

 My professional journey

-In 2019, I completed a Master of Counselling and Applied Psychotherapy at the Jansen Newman Institute, which was part of Torrens University Australia.
+In 2019, I completed a Master of Counselling and Applied Psychotherapy at the Jansen Newman Institute, under the Torrens University Australia.
 My skills expanded into deeper and longer-term psychotherapeutic work, supporting individuals to make more significant and lasting changes.

 In 2021, I completed a year long Somatic Training Program with the Institute of Somatic Psychotherapy, Sydney, Australia.
 This has expanded my own capacity for embodiment and nervous system regulation, and has given me the theoretical foundation to continue to support my clients on their own embodiment journeys.